EAMT 2026 European Association for Machine Translation

 Posted: January 2026

-We're excited to share that our comprehensive sponsorship packages for EAMT 2026 are now available!
-Whether you're looking to showcase your brand, connect with leading researchers and practitioners, or support the machine translation community, we have sponsorship tiers to suit organizations of all sizes.
+We're excited to share that our comprehensive sponsor packages for EAMT 2026 are now available!
+Whether you're looking to showcase your brand, connect with leading researchers and practitioners, or support the machine translation community, we have sponsor tiers to suit organizations of all sizes.
 From Platinum to Supporter levels, each package offers unique benefits including visibility, networking opportunities, and access to our Career Connect program.

 Workshop Information Now Available